Mentors and Speakers

 During their participation, they not only acted as lecturers but also as true mentors as they engaged in in-depth discussions with the participants.
 They were present for multiple days, some for the whole period of the training.
 They allowed participants an honest and open insight into their careers, including both success stories and failures.

-The mentors and speakers present during Online Training #3 were:
+The mentors and speakers present in the days of the Online Training - Festivals and the Mitigation of Climate Change were:

-- Mike Van Graan - Playwright, project manager at Sustaining Theatre and Dance (STAND) Festival - South Africa
+- Mike Van Graan - Playwright, Project Manager Sustaining Theatre and Dance (STAND) Festival - South Africa

 - Brett Pyper - Associate Professor and Head of the Wits School of Arts at the University of the Witwatersrand, Johannesburg, former CEO of the Klein Karoo National Arts Festival (Absa KKNK) – South Africa